 Day 3: Drive from Zagreb to Plitvice Lakes National Park

-You'll arrive at Plitvice Lakes National Park in the early afternoon and can explore the park at your leisure.
-The park is home to an exquisite collection of 16 emerald green and blue travertine lakes, more than 90 waterfalls, and numerous caves, which together comprise a UNESCO World Heritage site.
-The lakes are surrounded by beech and pine forests and are home to extensive wildlife.
+A short drive later, you'll arrive at Plitvice Lakes National Park in the early afternoon and can explore the park at your leisure.
+A must-visit for any traveler to Croatia, the UNESCO-protected park is comprised of an exquisite collection of 16 glassy emerald green and blue travertine lakes, more than 90 cascading waterfalls that seemingly cover every corner of the park, and numerous caves.
+The terraced lakes are surrounded by beech and pine forests and are home to extensive wildlife.

 Day 4: Drive from Plitvice Lakes National Park to Zadar

 In the morning, continue your drive south from Plitvice to the ancient Roman city of Zadar.
 A historical center of the Dalmatian Coast, Zadar is famous for its picturesque coastline full of islands and vibrant blue waters, as well as fresh seafood and unforgettable sunsets.

 Take the rest of the day to relax and explore.
 You may wish to stroll along Zadar's Riva, a wide ribbon of stone paths bordered by a grassy park on one side and the sea on the other.
 It runs along Old Town’s waterfront, where it comes alive at night with vendors and Dalmatian a capella groups called Klapa that serenade the passersby, including folks on yachts who dock there.